PORT SUNLIGHT VILLAGE, BOROUGH OF WIRRAL, LIVERPOOL CITY REGION.

 He gained fame through hits like 'You Spin Me Round (Like A Record)' and his unignorable presence on stage, during interviews and in everyday life.

-The nation were able to get to know Pete better through his appearance on Celebrity Big Brother amongst a number of other appearances on various other television shows and through his autobiography.
+The nation on a braoder scale were able to get to know Pete Burns better through his appearance on Celebrity Big Brother, amongst a number of other appearances on various other television shows, and through his autobiography.

 Burns' sexuality and gender has always been somewhat ambiguous with many wanting a particular label to assign to him.
-Burns identified as gay, however, due to a combination of his surgery efforts and flamboyant dress style, this led many people to believe he may be transgender.
+Due to a combination of his surgery efforts and androgynous dress style, this led some people to believe he may be transgender.

 "[People] always want to know – am I gay, bi, trans or what?
 I say, forget all that.
 There's got to be a completely different terminology and I'm not aware if it's been invented yet.
 I'm just Pete." - Pete Burns.